 The styling of the Dino by Pininfarina was the inspiration for a number of later sports car designs, but none had the unique character of the Scaglietti-bodied Fiats.
+The Dino name was proudly displayed on the hood where a Ferrari emblem would have otherwise been mounted.
+Owners often replaced the Dino badge with the Cavillino Rampante emblem.
+Neither the Ferrari nor Fiat name was used on the cars.

-Right and opposite: The Dino dashboard was done in the Ferrari style of the period and was nearly identical to the new Ferrari 365GTB/4 Daytona.
+The Dino dashboard was done in the Ferrari style of the period and was nearly identical to the new Ferrari 365GTB/4 Daytona.